HealthRx.com

 GoodRx prices do not count toward insurance deductibles.
 Patients with high-deductible health plans who use GoodRx instead of running claims through insurance may delay reaching their deductible threshold, potentially paying more in aggregate over a calendar year.
 This tradeoff is medication-specific and deductible-specific, but it is worth calculating before defaulting to the GoodRx price.

-Patients on Medicare Part D cannot legally use GoodRx coupons for medications covered under their plan.
-The Medicare Modernization Act prohibits manufacturer or third-party inducements that could influence Part D utilization.
-GoodRx coupons can be used for drugs not covered by a Medicare plan, but pharmacists should verify coverage status before processing a discount card claim for a Medicare beneficiary [13].
+Patients on Medicare Part D cannot use GoodRx coupons for medications covered under their plan, since federal rules bar combining discount programs with covered Part D fills.
+GoodRx coupons can be used for drugs not covered by a Medicare plan, but pharmacists should verify coverage status before processing a discount card claim for a Medicare beneficiary [8].

 Who Benefits Most from GoodRx